qualcomm/cloudai-inference-samples/simple-go-microservice/README.md

-# Using the Qualcomm AI Inference Suite directly from a web page
+# Using the Qualcomm AI Inference Suite behind a production microservice
-The blog post is [here](https://www.qualcomm.com/developer/blog/2025/07/using-qualcomm-ai-inference-suite-directly-from-webpage) and shows how easy it is to call the Qualcomm AI Inference Suite directly from a web page.
-This sample is in HTML, CSS, and JavaScript.
+The blog post is *here* and shows how easy it is to call the Qualcomm AI Inference Suite directly from a microservice.
+This sample uses the Go programming language.

 ## Branches